zendesk/zendesk_app_framework_sdk/doc/source/sdk/v2/zaf_v2.md

 ### Getting Started
 The new ZAF SDK v2 APIs allow your iframe to interact with the framework directly, without having to post messages to a parent Zendesk app.
 This functionality is made possible by the methods `get`, `set` and `invoke`.
 These methods provide an interface between your iframe and the existing Data and Interface framework APIs.
 The following section includes a few "before" and "after" examples of how to get, set and invoke the existing framework APIs.

+Note: Due do the nature of cross-frame communication every interaction between your iframe and the framework happens asynchronously.

 #### get
 `get` allows you to get paths that correspond to Data API functions.